silicakes/deluge-extensions/README.md

 - **✅ Ping Test**: Quickly check the connection status to your Deluge.
 - **📸 Screenshot**: Capture the current display as a PNG image; click the camera button or press 's' to save.
 - **📋 Copy Base64**: Instantly copy the current OLED display as a gzipped, base64-encoded string (in a markdown directive) for easy sharing or embedding.
 Use the copy icon or press 'c'.
+- **❓ Keyboard Shortcuts Help**: Quickly view all available keyboard shortcuts by pressing '?' or clicking the help button.

 ## Getting Started 🚀